pixop/video-compare/README.md

     ./video-compare -w 1280x720 video1.mp4 video2.mp4

-Note: The allow high DPI mode and window size arguments can be combined if so desired.
+The allow high DPI mode and window size arguments can be combined if so desired.

+Note that in order to work, the `SourceCodePro-Regular.ttf` font must be located in the same directory as the executable.
+It is recommended to run the compiled software from its source folder to ensure access to external dependencies.

 Controls
 --------